thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 ## Abstract

-Context:

-Retrieval-Augmented Generation (RAG) is crucial for grounding LLMs, but no single retrieval method (traditional, graph, or multimodal) excels in all scenarios.

-Problem:

-This fragmentation necessitates a way to combine the strengths of these disparate retrievers to improve overall retrieval quality.
+Retrieval-Augmented Generation (RAG) is a key technique for grounding Large Language Models (LLMs) in factual data.
+However, the performance of RAG systems is often constrained by the 'one-size-fits-all' nature of their underlying retriever, as no single method excels across all data types and query complexities.
+Real-world applications often involve a heterogeneous mix of data modalities (e.g., text, tables, images), which poses a significant challenge for unimodal retrieval systems.
+This diversity necessitates a hybrid approach that can effectively fuse the outputs of multiple, specialized retrievers to provide a more comprehensive context for the generator.
 Furthermore, evaluating such systems is hampered by a lack of robust, domain-specific benchmarks.

-Our Contribution:

-This project introduces "MultiRAG," a modular framework that merges outputs from traditional, and multimodal RAG pipelines using a final reranking step.
-We also propose and implement a novel methodology for generating large-scale, high-quality evaluation datasets for specialised domains.

-Methodology & Results:

-We implemented original RAG archetypes and our MultiRAG system.
-Through extensive ablation studies on our generated "Consulting" dataset, we demonstrate that MultiRAG improves retrieval relevance and reduces dataset type bias compared to other RAG approaches.

-Conclusion:

-Our findings validate that a hybrid, reranking-based approach is a potent strategy for RAG optimization, and our dataset generation technique provides a valuable tool for future research.
+To address this, we propose MultiRAG, a modular framework that aggregates and reranks candidate documents from multiple, independent retrieval systems, spanning both textual and multimodal sources before the final generation step.
+We evaluate MultiRAG's performance on established benchmarks including Vidore datasets, text-based datasets, as well as a new robust domain-specific dataset and demonstrate its superiority over a state-of-the-art multimodal retrieval baseline: ColPali.
+To facilitate more rigorous evaluation in specialized fields, we also introduce an LLM-driven methodology for creating domain-specific RAG benchmarks.
+Using a 'Consulting' dataset generated with this method, our extensive ablation studies show that MultiRAG improves retrieval metrics (e.g., nDCG@10) and, crucially, reduces the performance bias observed when single retrievers are applied to non-optimal document types.
+Our findings suggest that a hybrid, reranking-based architecture is an effective and robust strategy for optimizing RAG systems in complex information environments.
+Furthermore, our dataset generation pipeline offers a scalable tool for future research in domain-specific RAG.
+The framework and results are demonstrated via an accompanying web application.

 ## Acknowledgements